HZ-HBO-ICT/Laravel-CoreUI/README.md

 ## Usage

+For all the available CoreUI components, see [the official demo](https://coreui.io/demo/#main.html) and [the official documentation](https://coreui.io/docs/getting-started/introduction/).

 To use the template, create a blade file and extend the layout with `@extends('coreui::master')`.

 This template yields multiple sections, all of them optional: